intuit/QuickBooks-V3-PHP-SDK/README.md

 If you haven't installed PECL OAuth 1.2.3 libraray, you need to install it to run the PHP SDK.
 Please refer to the documentation here for how to install it: https://developer.intuit.com/docs/0100_quickbooks_online/0400_tools/0005_sdks/0209_php/0002_install_the_php_sdk

+*Use the "release" page: https://github.com/intuit/QuickBooks-V3-PHP-SDK/releases to manually download the SDK:*
+If you are not familiar with Composer, you can go to the "release" tab in this Github to download the zip file for PHP SDK.
+See example scripts in https://github.com/intuit/QuickBooks-V3-PHP-SDK/tree/master/src/_Samples for how to make QuickBooks Online API call without Composer.

 Configuration
 -------------